gosuto-inzasheru/sd-token-vestor/README.md

 Vester is a smart contract system designed to manage token vesting for beneficiaries using Stake DAO's SD Token Gauge.
 It provides a factory pattern for deploying individual vesting contracts and handles rewards distribution through liquidity gauges.

+Vested token are automatically delegated Stake DAO Delegation, to allow the beneficiary to be eligible for voting rewards.

 ## Key Components

 1. **Factory**: A contract that deploys and manages individual vesting contracts for beneficiaries.
 It uses a clone pattern to minimize deployment costs.